-But while Etsy is a powerful platform with broad name-recognition, it is not necessarily the best option for growing and sustaining a business over the long haul, especially if you have large amounts of traffic coming straight from your social channels.
+But while Etsy is a powerful platform with broad name-recognition, it is not necessarily the best option for growing and sustaining a business over the long haul, especially if you have large amounts of traffic coming straight from your social channels like Instagram.

 Read on for an exploration of the ups-and-downs of the Etsy platform, and three reasons to send your followers to an independent online store instead of an Etsy listing.

 1. It’s easy to get lost in the shuffle on Etsy